appwriters-dev/masterflutter/chapters/ch07-interactivity/ls01-basic-interactivity.md

 }
 ```

-When one of the button is clicked, change the clicked buttons background color to green if the answer was correct, red otherwise.
+When one of the buttons is clicked, change the background color of the clicked button to green if the answer was correct and red otherwise.

 ## Resources